lingyenlee/Ruby_Word_Game/Readme.md

 -score which is the total score at the end of game -level which is the score threshold needed to get over to win

+# Outline
+The app starts with asking user

 # Count word and total score
 A dictionary